Adammm-l/Ihiyo-Game/index.md

 # Welcome to Ihiyo

-This is the homepage for our CS 426 Senior Project in Computer Science, Spring 2025, at UNR, CSE Department.
+This is the homepage for Group 17's CS 426 Senior Project in Computer Science, Spring 2025, at UNR, CSE Department.

 ## Instructors:
 - David Feil-Seifer